MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

 6. Select the **Settings** icon on the top right of the screen again.
 This time you should see that your newly created resource has been added to the list.

->**Note**: If you are using a Cloud Slice subscription, you can skip steps #7-12 and go to step #13.
+>**Note**: If you are using a lab environment provided by an instructor, you can skip steps #7-12 and go to step #13.
 Otherwise, continue with step #7.

 7. Select **View all properties in Azure portal** at the bottom of the *Settings* screen.